stla/ratioOfQsprays/README.md

 ## [1] TRUE
 ```

-You can perform a polynomial change of variables:
+You can perform some polynomial changes of its variables:

 ``` r
 changeVariables(roq, list(x+1, y^2, x+y+z)) == f(x+1, y^2, x+y+z)